filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ![A screenshot of the FVM docs highlighting different sections.](./images/section-hierarch.png)

-The same hierarchy can been seen in a page's URL:
+The same hierarchy can be seen in a page's URL:

 ```plaintext
                         TOPBAR SECTION   SIDEBAR ITEM/PAGE